CarbonLDP/carbonldp-js-sdk/doc/README.md

 static client:Array <Carbon.HTTP.Error.HTTPError>
 ```

-Array that contains all the error classes that can be occur because of a client
+Array that contains all the error classes that represents the errors induced by the client.
 ```typescript
 static server:Array <Carbon.HTTP.Error.HTTPError>
 ```

-Array that contains all the error classes that can occur because of the server
+Array that contains all the error classes that represents the errors occasioned by the server.
 ```typescript
 static statusCodeMap:Map <number, Carbon.HTTP.Error.HTTPError>
 ```

-Map where are assigned the HTTP Status Codes used in the SDK with every error class declared
+Map where are assigned the HTTP Status Codes used in the SDK with every error class declared.